jsmonzon/jsmonzon.github.io/_pages/talks.md

 ## Astronomy Climate and Diversity Committee (ACDC)
 ### Yale University, 2021 - present

 Since starting at Yale, I have been involved with my departments DEI intiative: [ACDC](https://campuspress.yale.edu/acdc/).
 The commeittee acts as both an advisory and executive board, creating proposals and recommendations for expanded programming, structural changes, etc. Our most recent project was a python seminar for first year undergraduates.
-You can read about [astro-RPS](https://astro-rps.github.io/) in the [Teaching and Learning](teaching.md) tab.
+You can read about [astro-RPS](https://astro-rps.github.io/) in the [Teaching](teaching.md) tab.

 ___